 When exporting rank or weighted results, the poll options will show the points for each option and is organized voter-by-voter.
 In the instance where it's not anonymous, it will also include the names of the voters and their subsequent points for their options.

 Interested in trying out weighted polls for your team?
-Sign up for a free 30-day trial today!
+Use Polly for free today!